Concept

 NlviewQT

-NlviewQT is a component for the Qt cross-platform application and user interface framework (today owned by Digia Plc, former by Nokia and Trolltech).
-It is implemented as a class derived from QWidget and provides a qmake-based build flow.
-It is available on most UNIX and Microsoft Windows platforms
+NlviewQT is a component for the Qt cross-platform application and user interface framework (owned by The Qt Company, former by Digia Plc, Nokia and Trolltech).
+It is implemented as a class derived from QWidget and provides a qmake- and cmake-based build flow.
+It is available on most UNIX and Microsoft Windows platforms.

 NlviewTK